 Protection is good with one dose, but the two-dose vaccines require a second dose in order to ensure the full immune system response.
-Full protection will help reduce the risk of transmission as well as preventing the most severe forms of the COVID-19 illness and death.
+Full protection will help reduce the risk of transmission, as well as prevent the most severe forms of the COVID-19 illness and death.

 If I have already had COVID-19 and recovered, do I still need to get vaccinated for COVID-19 when the vaccine is available?

 Vaccination is recommended even if you've had COVID-19.
 It is no longer a requirement to wait 90 days post-recovery.
 As long as you are recovered/no longer infectious you are able to be vaccinated.

 Do I need to wear a mask and avoid close contact with others once I have received two doses of the vaccine?

 Under the current public health order, masking is mandatory in all indoor public spaces including schools, and proof of vaccination or negative test requirements are in place for public access to a list of establishments, businesses and event venues.
 The current public health orders are available at saskatchewan.ca/covid-19.
 Risk diminishes as more people are vaccinated.
 Know your risk.